You asked, we answered…

 When we are on scene, the job of the pilot is to assist the crew in any way we can.
 Usually, this means carrying any bags to help the doctor and paramedic and then helping them to load the patient onto the aircraft.
 First and foremost, though, our job is to protect the aircraft while the team leaves to do their job.

-Most difficult or unusual place you have had to land?
+Most difficult or unusual place to land?

 I would say that small beaches and coves are pretty hard places to land because you have to take into consideration things like the tide.